 [e] Setting the Location for Parties

-Depositions may take place within the county of the deponent’s residence, or within thirty miles of their residence, unless otherwise ordered by the court.
+Depositions may take place within the county of the deponent’s residence, or within thirty miles of their residence, unless otherwise ordered by the court or agreed upon by the parties.
 P.B. § 13-29(a).
 If the plaintiff resides out of state, he or she may be compelled to appear in Connecticut for a deposition.
 P.B. § 13-29(b).
-Such deposition will occur either in the county where the action commenced or is pending, within thirty miles of the plaintiff’s residence or county of residence, or at any other location determined by the court.
+Such deposition will occur either in the county where the action commenced or is pending, within thirty miles of the plaintiff’s residence or county of residence, or at any other location determined by the court or agreed upon by the parties.
 P.B. § 13-29(b).
-A non-resident defendant may be compelled to appear for his or her deposition in any county in Connecticut where he or she is personally served, within thirty miles of his or her residence or county of residence, or at any location determined by the court.
+A non-resident defendant may be compelled to appear for his or her deposition in any county in Connecticut where he or she is personally served, within thirty miles of his or her residence or county of residence, or at any location determined by the court or agreed upon by the parties.
 P.B. § 13-29(c).

 Depositions most often take place in an attorney’s office, commonly in the office of the party who noticed the deposition.
 However, in some circumstances, where the issues are contentious, a court may order that the deposition take place at the courthouse, to allow the court to immediately rule on objections or to even monitor the manner in which the deposition is conducted.
 P.B. § 13-28.